LOADING ...

 And waving away my thanks returned to the

-Only to reappear a pair of alloy crutches
+Only to reappear with a pair of crutches

-he leaned against the rear wing of the Mercedes.
+Which he leaned against the wing of the Mercedes.

-He reached the car and lifted my companion out
+He reached into the car and my companion out

-Only one leg, the second trouser leg neatly pinned beneath a hip
+Only one leg, the second leg neatly pinned beneath a vacant hip

-" Monsieur, si vous voulez, ca sera un honneur pour
+" Monsieur, si vous voulez, ca sera un honneur nous

-Si vous venez moi a la maison pour manger avec ma femme "
+Si vous venez avec moi a la pour manger avec ma femme "

-I was 17 my mother, bless her heart, fulfilled my summer dream
+When I was 17 my mother, her heart, fulfilled my summer dream

-We motored down to Paris, fuelled with Dexedrine and
+We motored down to Paris, fuelled Dexedrine and booze

-But everyone was kind to us, we the English dudes
+But was kind to us, we were the English dudes

 Our dads had helped win the war

-we all knew what we were fighting for
+When we all knew we were fighting for

-But now an Englishman abroad is a US stooge
+But now an abroad is just a US stooge

 The bulldog is a snapping round the scoundrel's last refuge